UlrichEckhardt/api-broker-prototype/README.md

 - Commandline flag `--eventstore-driver postgresql|mongodb`
 - Environment variable `EVENTSTORE_DRIVER=postgresql|mongodb`
-  In the context of the docker-compose setup, you will also have to select the correct host for the DB, using
+  In the context of the docker compose setup, you will also have to select the correct host for the DB, using
 - Commandline flag `--eventstore-db-host postgresql|mongodb`
 - Environment variable `EVENTSTORE_DB_HOST=postgresql|mongodb`
   Since the setup uses the "host" network, you can also use "localhost", which is also the default.

-### Configuring using overrides with docker-compose
+### Configuring using overrides with docker compose

 You can create a file docker-compose.override.yml which is automatically used as overlay for for the existing setup.
 You can use that to e.g. switch the